What is mean time to repair?

 Mean time to repair (MTTR) is the average time required to troubleshoot and repair failed equipment and return it to normal operating conditions.
 It is a basic technical measure of the maintainability of equipment and repairable parts.
 Maintenance time is defined as the time between the start of the incident and the moment the system is returned to production (i.e. how long the equipment is out of production).
 This includes notification time, diagnostic time, fix time, wait time (cool down), reassembly, alignment, calibration, test time, back to production, etc. It generally does not take into account lead-time for parts.
 Mean time to repair ultimately reflects how well an organization can respond to a problem and repair it.

-Expressed mathematically, the MTTR calculation is the total maintenance time divided by the total number of maintenance actions over a specific period.
+Expressed mathematically, the MTTR formula is the total maintenance time divided by the total number of maintenance actions over a specific period.

 Over the lifetime of an asset, each failure will vary depending on the severity of the issue.
 Some issues will require a simple parts swap, while others could take days to diagnose and repair.
 The frequency vs. repair time plot follows the log-normal distribution.
 We will have a large number of repairs that are quick to repair and a small number that take much longer.